 Hunger has many faces in America.
 Most people think of children and people who are unhoused going hungry.
-But one group experiences high levels of hunger and, importantly, more complications from it: older adults.
+But there is one group who experiences high levels of hunger and has more complications from the lack of proper nutrition: older adults.

 What’s the difference between hunger and food insecurity?
 Hunger is a physical feeling of discomfort, pain, and weakness due to not having food over a period of time.
 Food insecurity is not having access to adequate amounts of food to lead a healthy, active life.

-- Many live on relatively low fixed incomes due to factors such as they’re no longer working or receive government aid.
-With costs increasing – including groceries costs – it may be harder to stretch budgets to afford the food they need.
+- Many live on relatively low fixed incomes due to several factors, including no longer working or they receive government aid.
+With costs increasing — including groceries — it may be harder to stretch budgets to afford the food they need.

 - Transportation and mobility issues also make it difficult for some older Americans to grocery shop and prepare meals.